Results of Extensive Unboxing Survey Analysed

-But what are the ecommerce packaging and unboxing trends being seen as we move from 2021 into 2022?
+But what are the ecommerce packaging and unboxing trends being seen?

 Well, this article looks at the results of a recent unboxing survey conducted by Macfarlane Packaging – with the statistics and accompanying analysis providing some unique insight into the current state of play in the UK ecommerce sector.

 Please continue reading or use the table of contents to jump straight to your area of interest.

 What did the unboxing survey look to uncover?